 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

 Be sure that the medical radiation procedure is necessary and that the benefit outweighs the risk to both you and the fetus.
-You have a right to know the estimated dose and potential effects that might result from in-utero exposure.
+You have a right to know the estimated radiation dose and potential effects that might result from in-utero exposure.
 Communication between you and the radiology team is based on the level of risk.
 The radiology team will routinely consider techniques and procedures that reduce the radiation dose while still obtaining the required information.
 When the fetus is directly exposed during a procedure and the dose is greater than 1 mSv, then a patient specific fetal dose calculation by a qualified medical physicist may be provided to the patient's obstetrician.

 No. Scans that do not include the abdomen or pelvis give very little radiation to the developing fetus.
-The exposure is highest in areas that go through the CT opening during the scan.
+Fetal radiation exposure is highest in areas that go through the CT opening during the scan.
 The x-rays come out of the circular opening in a small, thin beam and pass through to the other side to make the image.
 If the fetus is outside the area exposed, then it will get very little radiation.

 There is some scatter radiation, which are x-rays that deflect off tissue in your body and bounce through the body.
 These scatter x-rays can make it to the fetus, but there are not very many of them.
 The amount of scatter exposing the fetus depends on how close the fetus is to the scan region.